CleverCloud/doc.clever-cloud.com/runtimes/java/java-war.md

    </tbody>
 </table>

+### Environment injection

+Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

+For WAR/EAR applications, the environment is injected in the `System.getProperties()` object.
+So, to use a variable, you just do `System.getProperties().getProperty("MY_VARIABLE")`.

 ### Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.